|Quick Facts: Pest Control Workers|

 Pest control workers remove unwanted creatures, such as roaches, rats, ants, bedbugs, and termites that infest buildings and surrounding areas.

 Pest control workers must travel to clients’ sites.
-To inspect sites, workers often kneel, bend, and crawl in tight spaces.
+Workers often kneel, bend, and crawl in tight spaces to inspect sites.
 Because there are health risks associated with pesticide use, workers are trained in pesticide safety and sometimes wear protective gear, including respirators, gloves, and goggles.
 Working evenings and weekends is common.